ffalt/tileit/README.md

 }
 ```

 Note: Maps for Tirex are loaded from the Tirex configuration path, so no extra config files are needed.
-You may overwrite a tirex map by just reusing the map name (eg. for memcaching)
+You may overwrite a tirex map by just reusing the map name (e.g. for memcaching)

 see <a href="https://github.com/ffalt/tileit/tree/master/maps/maps-example">/maps/map-examples/</a> for examples

-### Source Configuration
+### Map Source Configuration

+You can defy one or more map sources.

+**e.g. file**

+tile file exists or not

+**e.g. memcached,file,wms**

+look for tile in memcached, if not existing look for in file system, if not existing look in wms

+auto store in sources, if found in wms -> store in file,memcached, if found file -> store in memcached

+**e.g. file,tirex**

+look for tile in file system, if not existing look for in metatile-file system, if not existing request tirex to render the metatile

 #### file